 Great care should be taken to route the VFB line away from noise sources, such as the inductor or the SW line.
-Also keep the VFB node as small as possible to avoid noise pickup.
+Also place the feedback resistor divider close to the VFB pin and keep the VFB node as small as possible to avoid noise pickup.